zhangjinshui-nerveee/zhangjinshui-nerveee.github.io/_posts/blogs/2023-02-01-computer-simple.md

 # ii "$baseName.pdf"
 ```
-Combine this powershell script with vim record function.
-Works like a charm!
+Combining this powershell script with vim record function can level up your satisfaction from this.